mywristbands/puptinder/Sprint_Planning_Meeting_5.md

 What I plan to do: Work on implementation of profile edit view.
 Front end of messages view.

 ### Alannah Woodward
-What I have done: Complemted implementation of profile view.
+What I have done: Completed implementation of profile view.
 This view now successfully loads all the users data and information.
 Created profile edit view.
 Any roadblocks: None.
 What I plan to do: Work on messages view front and implementation.
 Work on any remaining bugs and tweeks for the app.